Phonics at St Mary's

 Phonics is taught as a daily 30 minute lesson in Reception, Year One and Year Two.
 Pupils who need additional support with their phonics in Key Stage Two also attend a daily phonics session.
 Pupils are placed into a 'phonics group' based on the phase of phonics they are currently on.
-We follow Letters and Sounds Scheme of Learning for Phonics.
+We follow the Little Wandle Letters and Sounds Scheme of Learning for Phonics.

 Click here to see our progression framework.

 Your child will learn the different sounds we have in the English Language.
 Please watch the videos on the site below to support your child with the correct pronunciation.
 To access the full site, please go to